-Bratislava, Slovakia – Slovakia has tested more than 3.6 million people for COVID-19 over the past week-end, becoming the first country of its size to test a large majority of its adult population for the novel coronavirus.
+Bratislava, Slovakia – Slovakia has tested more than 3.6 million people for COVID-19 over the past week-end, becoming the first country of its size to perform tests to a large majority of its adult population for the novel coronavirus.

 Nearly 2.6 million people were tested on Saturday alone.

-In total, health authorities registered more than 38,000 positive results using the rapid antigen tests, for an infection rate of approximately 1.06%.
+In total, health authorities in Slovakia registered more than 38,000 positive results using the rapid antigen tests, for an infection rate of approximately 1.06%.

 Welcoming the relative success of the much-anticipated campaign, Prime Minister Igor Matovic nevertheless urged citizens, particularly those who tested negative, to continue to comply with all the COVID-19 restrictions and regulations and act responsibly.